Fred Frost

-Reverend Frederick Ledger Frost (1887–19 July 1957) was a New Zealand politician of the Labour Party.
+Reverend Frederick Ledger Frost (1887 – 19 July 1957) was a New Zealand clergyman and politician of the Labour Party.

 Biography

 Early life and career

 Frost was born in Northumberland, England, in 1887 and from the ages of 13 to 24 was a coal-miner in England and then Australia.
 He came to New Zealand in 1911, and worked in the Millerton mines before becoming a Methodist minister.
 He enlisted in the army during World War I he was a soldier in the 1st Otago Tunneling Corps, then became a Chaplain-Captain before being wounded in action in 1918.

 He was for 14 years a Methodist minister and City Missioner in Auckland initially, but then stationed at Stratford, Dunedin, Edendale, Lyttelton and Tauranga.
 He changed to the Anglican Church in 1924, becoming a vicar in Taradale in 1926 until 1935.

 He was President of the Taradale Returned and Services' Association from 1927 to 1934 and member of both the Hawke's Bay Education Board and Napier Boys' High School Board from 1931 to 1935.
 He then worked in broadcasting at the head office of the Labour Department from 1936 to 1938.